-headache
+- · headache

-- dizziness or light-headedness
+- dizziness or light-headedness (vertigo)

 - · unusual tiredness or weakness, fatigue

+- pain in the stomach or gout; nausea and/or vomiting

-- nausea/vomiting.
+- sexual problems.

 These are common side effects.
 They are generally mild and do not normally require treatment to be interrupted.